netswift/ccminer-vert/README.md

 SP-HASH: BTC donation address: 1CTiNJyoUmbdMRACtteRWXhGqtSETYd6Vd

-A part of the recent algos were originally wrote by [djm34](https://github.com/djm34).
+A part of the recent algos were originally written by [djm34](https://github.com/djm34).

 This variant was tested and built on Linux (ubuntu server 14.04) and VStudio 2013 on Windows 7.